Summary

 AI Governance: Managing Intelligence Responsibly

 Unchecked GenAI can produce hallucinations, propagate bias, and erode brand trust.
+For LLM-powered applications, governance should also address prompt injection, insecure output handling, and sensitive information disclosure, especially when AI tools are connected to internal systems or customer-facing workflows.
 Mature organizations invest early in transparent AI governance models.

 Key Governance Practices: